AbhishekPednekar84/personal-blog-site/content/react-deployment.md

 npm install
 ```

-Remember, that our `server` directory in `~/react-demo-app` only contains the `server.js` file.
-Also, to run our application using Node.js, we need the `express` package.
-To install express, we will `cd` into the `server` directory and run `npm install express`.
+Remember, that the `server` directory in `~/react-demo-app` only contains the `server.js` file.
+Also, to run the application using Node.js, you need the `express` package.
+To install `express`, navigate to the `server` directory and run `npm install express`.

 ```
 cd ~/react-demo-app/server